Seremban: Retail

-Infrastructure

-Health
+Healthcare

 Seremban has many hospitals and medical centres, which include a government hospital and private-owned hospitals.

 Tuanku Ja'afar Hospital, formerly known as Seremban General Hospital is the state and referral hospital for the state of Negeri Sembilan.
 Established in 1930 with a total capacity of 800 beds and 20 clinical specialities and various supportive services.
 Situated at Bukit Rasah, Seremban, the hospital occupying an area of 212 acre of land.

 The other hospitals include Columbia Asia Medical Center, which opened in 1999 and now has 80 beds and offers outpatient and inpatient specialist services, a 24-hour clinic and emergency services.

 In 2004 a new hospital was established, Seremban Specialist Hospital, which has a total capacity of 109 beds.
 The hospital located at the outskirt of Seremban, which is just behind the State Museum.

 Negeri Sembilan Chinese Maternity Hospital is also a private hospital that has 75 beds.
 It located along Jalan Tun Ismail.

 There is also a hospital in Senawang, the 101 beds Senawang Specialist Hospital (SSH) opened in 2008.